 In 1846, Newmarket workhouse was the subject of a famous verse-letter to his sister by James Reynolds Withers.

 On July 13th, 1904, King Edward VII visited the workhouse, one of the few such visits by a British monarch.
 One small incident that was reported in the press took place in the men's ward.
 A bed-bound stable lad named John Watts who was suffering from consumption (tuberculosis of the lungs) was asked by the King whether he could play a mandolin which lay nearby.
 The young man, an orphan, was too confused to answer.
 However, the workhouse master said he thought the boy would like to try and play 'God Save the King' on the instrument.
 'With a kindly smile and word which set the little fellow at ease his Majesty bade hint do his best, and he stood bareheaded by the sick bed while the lad essayed the task.
 The King delighted the lad by saying he had played very well.'

 The Newmarket workhouse later became the White Lodge Hospital but the site has now been redeveloped for residential use.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Suffolk Record Office, 77 Raingate Street, Bury St Edmunds IP33 2AR.
+- Suffolk Archives, 77 Raingate Street, Bury St Edmunds IP33 2AR.
 Very few local records survive.

 - Hampson, E.M.
 (1934) The Treatment of Poverty in Cambridgeshire, 1597-1834 (Cambridge Studies in Economic History; CUP).